Submissions

 Submissions that span multiple disciplinary domains are evaluated through a modular peer-review process: each disciplinary component (e.g., water resources, climate modelling, materials interaction) is assigned to a specialist reviewer.
 The handling editor integrates the modular reports to reach a unified editorial decision, ensuring scientific rigor, cross-disciplinary coherence, and innovation at system interfaces.

-SECTION B — Energy, Materials & Matter
+SECTION B — Energy, Materials & Matter, Prof. Dr. Karolos J. Kontoleon

 This section covers research on energy systems, advanced materials, matter–environment interactions, and the physical principles enabling next-generation energy technologies.
 Topics include solar–thermal–mechanical coupled systems, energy–biology interfaces, quantum materials for water and energy applications, and smart material–environment feedback mechanisms.